The Story of Alzheimer’s Music Fest

 As my dad progressed in the disease, I started to evolve into a better man.
 I remember many of my friends suggesting I put him in a home, but I made a promise to my mother before she died at age 55 that I would take care of him.
 I made my dad a promise that I would care for him no matter what.
 Through our journey I went through an almost bipolar way of living.
 I lied to my friends, went through depression, and at one point I thought I had Lupus.
 I didn’t ask for help, and many around me didn’t understand.
 I remember yelling at my father, not understanding why he was doing this to me and calling him selfish.
 I would drop on the floor in tears on many occasions.
 I just didn’t want to go on!

 I had a decision to make.
 Give up or grow up!
 I started to change my whole way of thinking.
 Instead of dad having to live in our world, I decided to live in his.
 For every party, vacation, friend, and career opportunity I lost, I gained so much more.
 I fell in love with my wife, started to write songs again, and started to be very vocal about our Alzheimer’s Family.
-For every transition we have been through, dad teaches me something invaluable.
+For every transition we went through, dad taught me something invaluable.
 I started to wake the hell up and made a choice to be happy, not miserable.
 Everything started to slowly fall into place.
 I founded Alzheimer’s Music Fest to help others be able to care for their loved ones at home.
-Through that I met two Alzheimer’s / dementia nonprofits, Caring Together in Hope and Laona M. Kitchen Foundation, that I consider amazing Alzheimer’s /dementia advocates.
+Through that I met three Alzheimer’s / dementia nonprofits, Caring Together in Hope, Dementia Spotlight Foundation and Laona M. Kitchen Foundation, that I consider amazing Alzheimer’s /dementia advocates.
 I also met some really great people that have walked this same path that I consider dear friends.

-Dad is a gift in my life, and I will fight for every possible moment with him.
-I feel now I can also say I am a gift in his life as well.
+After our 14-year Alzheimer’s journey together, Dad made his transition on April 10, 2018.
+He was and still is a gift in my life, and feel his presence and inspiration with me everyday.
+I feel now I can also say I was a gift in his life as well.
 My wife is our surprise present that God gave us just in time.
 I AM PROUD, I AM HAPPY, I AM SON, I AM HUSBAND, I AM FRIEND, I AM FORTUNATE, I AM FATHER, I AM SONGWRITER, I AM ALZHEIMER’S ADVOCATE, I AM STRONG, I AM CAREGIVER!